Get Started in Quickly using Free Pascal!

 - Assignment vs Comparison: Use

-for comparison - Missing semicolons: Every statement needs
+:=for assignment,=for comparison - Missing semicolons: Every statement needs

-- Case sensitivity: Pascal is not case-sensitive, but be consistent
+;except beforeelseandend - Case sensitivity: Pascal is not case-sensitive, but be consistent

 - Parentheses: Make sure they match